reganbrown/regan-brown-bucketlist/README.md

 - POST - http://localhost${PORT}/expenses/:BucketID Creates an expense list for the bucket

-- PUT - http://localhost${PORT}/expenses/:BucketID Updates the expense list for the bucket

-- DELETE - http://localhost${PORT}/expenses/:BucketID Deletes an expense list associated to a bucket
+- DELETE - http://localhost${PORT}/expenses/:BucketID/expenses/:ExpensesID Deletes an expense list associated to a bucket

 ##### Savings